the-suri-project/fankor/README.md

-# fankor
+# Fankor

-An Anchor-based framework meant to be used in a functional way.
+A functional Anchor-like framework to develop Solana programs.